 Shaun Jackson joined the practice in 2000.
 Shaun has always had an interest in addressing health inequalities and working with marginalised populations to deliver innovative health care.
 He has extensive experience of working with homeless people, people who experience substance misuse problems, sex workers and asylum seekers.

-Emma is currently responsible for the strategic and operational management of both the primary care and hospital in reach aspects of the homeless service at Urban Village Medical Practice.
+Rachel is currently responsible for the strategic and operational management of both the primary care and hospital in reach aspects of the homeless service at Urban Village Medical Practice.

 Roz Hughes - Specialist Practice Nurse - Homeless Health